steemit/devportal-tutorials-js/tutorials/26_set_withdraw_route/README.md

 #### 2. Get account routes <a name="search-account"></a>

-After account name field is filled with some name, with `Get withdraw routes` button click we fetch current withdraw routes if exist.
-HTML input forms can be found in the `index.html` file.
-The values are pulled from that screen with the below:
+After the account name field is provided, using the `Get withdraw routes` button, we can fetch the current withdraw routes, if they exist.
+The related HTML input forms can be found in the `index.html` file.
+The values are pulled from that screen with the following:

 ```javascript
     const accSearch = document.getElementById('username').value;